AnthonyKim89/react-ui/docs/APPS.md

 *Apps* in this application are self-contained UI elements provide the user a specific piece of information and functionality.
 Examples: "Torque And Drag Broomstick", "Wellbore Stability". app

-Several apps are shown on the screen simultaneously, laid out in an *app grid* (implemented using [react-grid-layout](https://www.npmjs.com/package/react-grid-layout)).
+Several apps are shown on the screen simultaneously.
+UI Apps are laid out in an *app grid* (implemented using [react-grid-layout](https://www.npmjs.com/package/react-grid-layout)).
 The user may customize the number, order, and positions of apps in the grid.
 This means apps must be designed to accomodate flexible sizing.
 The user may also display individual apps in full-screen mode.

+Control apps are not laid out in a grid, but are expected to handle their own visual representation using CSS.
+A typical control app uses fixed positioning to pin itself in the browser viewport.

 Every app is automatically subscribed to receive data from `corva-subscriptions` when it is mounted on the screen.
 This means that apps do not need to do anything to receive their data, they will just be given it as an input property, which also automatically updates whenever new data is received.
 Apps can, however, make additional API requests if they have a need for custom API access.
 See below for more information.